 By surrounding yourself with people who push you to your limit and demand the very best, you will be influenced to follow their lead.
 They will teach you that you are capable of much more than you believe.

-For Prof. Herbert Burns, growing up with an older brother who was a Brazilian Jiu-Jitsu World Champion motivated him to become better.
-By following his brother’s lead, Prof. Herbert Burns continues to prove that he is truly capable of great things.
+For Christian Lee, growing up with an older sister who is a World Champion motivated him to become better.
+By following his sister’s lead, Christian continues to prove that he is truly capable of great things.

 8) KNOW YOUR STRENGTHS AND WEAKNESSES